sharktacos/OpenColorIO-configs/index.md

 ## VFX Pulls

-Check out requirements for [VFX Pulls](docs/VFXpulls.md), as well as an overview of ACES color management for the indie filmmaker!
+Check out the [VFX Pulls](docs/VFXpulls.md), page for requirements, as well as an overview of ACES color management for the indie filmmaker!
 Included are detailed instructions of how to do a VFX Pull in DaVinci Resolve.

 ## AcesNext